God’s Thoughts and Ways – Part X (Invitation, Refusal, Banishment)

 Again, juxtaposed to the unjust judge in this parable or story, our God is a just judge and certainly will do much better than any human judge (Isaiah 45:21,22).
 Again, the point of this parable is if an unjust human judge will give you what you want just to stop the constant asking, will not a God that is grace, mercy-love, and compassion answer your request quickly?
 (Jeremiah 29:12,13.
 Psalms 103:13,14.
 Isaiah 42:3,4) The conclusion – we are not to give up on our requests to God in prayer (1) even if the answer seems to us delayed!
 (Isaiah 64:4)

 Similar to the unjust judge being used to teach us about our just God, King Ahasuerus is used to illustrate the dealings of God with Israel.
 Ahasuerus is the king of the world and treats his subjects, including his wife, to blessings and liberty without end (Esther 1:1-4).
 Then he invites her to his presence – she refuses and is banished (Esther 1:11,12,19).
-I believe Vashti represents the nation of Israel, who refused to come into God’s presence.
+I believe Vashti represents the nation of Israel, which refused to come into God’s presence.
 All but a remnant of Israel is broken off, divorced, and banished.
 (Romans 11: 1-36)

 Do not ever forget, that God’s MERCY rejected leaves only God’s WRATH (Hebrews 10:30,31).
 Furthermore, do not mistake the patience of God against sin as His affirmation and acceptance of it.
 (Numbers 14:18.
 Romans 9:22.
 2 Peter 3:9.
 Ecclesiastes 8:11)

 Nevertheless, because God is also full of grace, mercy, and compassion (1) He has provided a way for sinners to escape His wrath by sacrificing His spotless, sinless Son Jesus Christ (1) (Isaiah 53.
 1 Peter 2:22-25).

 If you chose not to accept Jesus’ sacrifice for your sin and His Lordship in this life then when you die:

 ...prepare to meet your God...
 (Amos 4:12)